Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou10/index.md

 width: 2
 ---
 \
-**Wound Care** remedial essential oil blend is an extremely helpful blend to have on hand, both at home and on the move, as a high grade topical oil to treat cuts, grazes, stings and other wounds.**Cautions:**
+**Wound Care** remedial essential oil blend is an extremely helpful blend to have on hand, both at home and on the move, as a high grade topical oil to treat cuts, grazes, stings and other wounds.

 It contains lavender, arnica, tea tree, helichrysum essential oils, calendula infusion and plant-derived vitamin e oil